puniverse/quasar/README.md

 ## Usage

 The documentation for Qusar can be found [here](http://puniverse.github.io/quasar/).
-It is currently very incomplete, but we're working on it.
+It is almost incomplete, and we're working on improving it.

 You can also study the examples [here](https://github.com/puniverse/quasar/tree/master/quasar-actors/src/test/java/co/paralleluniverse/actors).